 Travel is wonderful and exploring local foods adds a whole new dimension to your trip.
-For me, as a professional chef, discovering local dishes, produce and techniques has also been a key part of my professional development.
+For me, as a professional chef, discovering local dishes, produce and techniques have also been a key part of my professional development.

 So what are you waiting for, get out there and start eating!